yottaawesome/fsnd-project-3/README.md

 ## Installing with scripts

 In the `src/scripts` directory are scripts for installing and uninstalling the application.
 It's strongly recommended you first set up your `secret.cfg.json`, `secret.github_client_secrets.json`, and `secret.google_client_secrets.json` files before running these scripts.
 This will allow the scripts to copy the required files and set up the database.
 In particular, remember to set up the connection string `conn_string` in `secret.cfg.json`.
-Below are some examples of connection string using Postgres and SQLite.
+Below are some examples of connection string usings Postgres and SQLite.

 * Example using Postgres: `postgres://bookshelfuser:<password>@localhost:5432/bookshelf`
 * Example using SQLite and relative path: `sqlite:///bookshelf.db`